 If you forget to take clopidogrel, take it as soon as you remember.

-If you don't remember until the following day, skip the missed dose and take your next dose at the usual time.
+If you do not remember until the following day, skip the missed dose and take your next dose at the usual time.

 Do not take a double dose to make up for a forgotten dose.